Vector-Valued Gossip over $w$-Holonomic Networks: Analysis and Proofs of Theorems

 More is known about irreducible stochastic matrices.
 Let $A$ be an irreducible stochastic matrix; then there exists a unique vector $p$ satisfying

-which is called the {\em Perron vector}.
-The Perron-Frobenius Theorem says that an irreducible {\em primitive} stochastic matrix $A$ converges to a scrambling matrix whose rows are equal to the Perron vector of $A^\top$~\cite{meyer2000matrix}, which is called the row Perron vector of the matrix $A$.
-To be more precise, $\lim_{k \to \infty} A^k = \mathds{1} q^\top$ where $A^\top q^\top = q^\top$.
+which is called the {\em Perron vector}. {A stochastic matrix $A$ is called a scrambling matrix if no pair of rows of $A$ are orthogonal~\cite{chen2022gossip}.} The Perron-Frobenius Theorem says that an irreducible {\em primitive} stochastic matrix $A$ converges to a scrambling matrix whose rows are equal to the transpose of the Perron vector of $A^\top$~\cite{meyer2000matrix}, which is called the row Perron vector of the matrix $A$.
+To be more precise, $\lim_{k \to \infty} A^k = \mathds{1} q^\top$ where $A^\top q=q$.

+{ The spectral radius of a matrix $A$ is the maximum of the modulus of the elements of its spectrum, denoted by $\rho(A)$.
+A circle on $\mathbb{C}$ with radius $\rho(A)$ is called {\em spectral circle} of the matrix $A$.
+A nonnegative irreducible matrix $A$ having $h>1$ eigenvalues on its spectral circle is called {\em imprimitive}, and $h$ is referred to as the index of imprimitivity.
+If there is only one eigenvalue on the spectral circle of $A$, then the matrix $A$ is {\em primitive}. }

-We now recall an extension of the Perron-Frobenious Theorem. \begin{lem}[Frobenius Form] For each imprimitive matrix $A$ with index of imprimivity $h > 1$, there exists a permutation matrix $P$ such that $A \sim_P F$ where $F$ is of the form:
+We now recall an extension of the Perron-Frobenius Theorem. \begin{lem}[Frobenius Form] For each imprimitive matrix $A$ with index of imprimivity $h > 1$, there exists a permutation matrix $P$ such that $A \sim_P F$ where $F$ is of the form:

 where the zero blocks, denoted by $\textbf{0}$, on the main diagonal are square. \end{lem} See~\cite{meyer2000matrix} for a proof of Lemma~\ref{lem:fro_form}.
 This is known as {\em Frobenius Form} for an irreducible imprimitive matrix.
-It is easy to see that the matrix $F^h$ is a block diagonal matrix with blocks that are primitive.
+Then, the matrix $F^h$ is a block diagonal matrix with blocks that are primitive.